Oslo Commuter Rail: West

 Along the West Corridor, the Drammen Line runs straight into the Oslo Tunnel, which starts directly beneath Oslo S. Trains run through Nationaltheatret, Norway's second-largest station, while in the tunnel.
 Just after surfacing, trains halt at Skøyen.
 One of the routes see their trains terminate at Skøyen, while the remaining nine continue onwards to Lysaker.
 After Lysaker, Line L1 continues stopping at all nine stations serving suburbs in Bærum and Asker, before reaching Asker Station, which serves as the terminus for most Line L1 services.
 For Line L1, Asker is 35 minutes and 24 km from Oslo S.

-Lines L12, L13, L14, R10 and R11 only call at Sandvika before Asker, and use the Asker Line between the two stations.
-Line L14 terminates at Asker.
+Lines R12, R13 and R14 only call at Sandvika before Asker, and use the Asker Line between the two stations.
+Line R14 terminates at Asker.
 After Asker Station, Line L1 branches off along the Spikkestad Line and calls at six stations in Asker and Røyken before terminating at Spikkestad Station.
-Spikkestad is 44 minutes and 37 km from Oslo S. Lines L12, L13, R10 and R11 continue through the Lieråsen Tunnel and make two more stops (L13) before reaching Drammen.
-Lines L13 and R10 terminate at Drammen.
-Drammen is 39 minutes and 42 km from Oslo S. Lines L12 and R11 continue, along the Sørland- and the Vestfold Lines, calling at seven stops in Eiker and Kongsberg before terminating at Kongsberg Station (L12).
-Meanwhile, line R11 stops at ten stops in Sande, Holmestrand, Horten, Tønsberg, Stokke, Sandefjord, Larvik, Porsgrunn and Skien before terminating at Skien.
+Spikkestad is 44 minutes and 37 km from Oslo S. Lines R12 and R13 continue through the Lieråsen Tunnel and make two more stops (R13) before reaching Drammen.
+Line R13 terminates at Drammen.
+Drammen is 39 minutes and 42 km from Oslo S. Lines R12 continue, along the Sørland- and the Vestfold Lines, calling at seven stops in Eiker and Kongsberg before terminating at Kongsberg Station (R12).

 East

 Along the East Corridor, Line L1 follows the Trunk Line and makes twelve stops serving suburban areas in Oslo, Lørenskog and Skedsmo before reaching Lillestrøm Station, where the line terminates.
-For Line L1, Lillestrøm is located 29 minutes and 21 km from Oslo S. Lines L12, L13, L14, R10 and R11 use the Gardermoen Line and the Romerike Tunnel to run directly to Lillestrøm.
-From there, lines L12, L13, R10 and R11 run along the Trunk Line (L13) and the Gardermoen Line, making four (L13) and no stops, respectively.
-After Kløfta Station, Line L13 continues along the Trunk Line, making three more stops until terminating at Dal Station.
-Dal is 34 minutes and 57 km from Oslo S. Lines L12, R10 and R11 call at Oslo Airport Station and Eidsvoll Verk Station before terminating at Eidsvoll Station.
-Eidsvoll is 51 minutes and 64 km from Oslo S. Line L14 branches from Lillestrøm and operates along the Kongsvinger Line.
-It calls at thirteen stations and enters Hedmark after Årnes Station. Årnes is 53 minutes and 58 km from Oslo S. After Årnes, trains call at another station, Skarnes before reaching Kongsvinger Station, which is 1 hour and 10 minutes, and 100 km from Oslo S. A few Swedish inter-city trains to Karlstad and to Stockholm halt at Kongsvinger.
+For Line L1, Lillestrøm is located 29 minutes and 21 km from Oslo S. Lines R12, R13 and R14 use the Gardermoen Line and the Romerike Tunnel to run directly to Lillestrøm.
+From there, lines R12 and R13 run along the Trunk Line (R13) and the Gardermoen Line, making four (R13) and no stops, respectively.
+After Kløfta Station, Line R13 continues along the Trunk Line, making three more stops until terminating at Dal Station.
+Dal is 34 minutes and 57 km from Oslo S. Line R12 calls at Oslo Airport Station and Eidsvoll Verk Station before terminating at Eidsvoll Station.
+Eidsvoll is 51 minutes and 64 km from Oslo S. Line R14 branches from Lillestrøm and operates along the Kongsvinger Line.
+It calls at thirteen stations and enters Hedmark after Årnes Station. Årnes is 53 minutes and 58 km from Oslo S. After Årnes, trains call at another station, Skarnes before reaching Kongsvinger Station, which is 1 hour and 10 minutes, and 100 km from Oslo S.